Classic Motorcycle Build

 Super Seer Helmets

-Super Seer is a custom helmet manufacturer located in Evergreen, Colorado.
-Each helmet they make is built by hand.
-Their primary market is law enforcement, and comfort is a big issue for people wearing a helmet all day long, day after day.
+The company's primary market is law enforcement, and comfort is a big issue for people wearing a helmet all day long, day after day.
 They also offer color matching your helmet to the colors of your bike.

 Retro Motorcycle Helmets

-Retro is always in, and you can buy a new helmet with the look of the 60s but with today's safety and technology.
 AGV is an Italian manufacturer of race and sport helmets, distributed in America by AGV USA in Costa Mesa, California.
 The RP60 above is one of their retro street helmets.

 Bell Custom 500 Helmet

 Back in 1954, Bell founder Roy Richter made the industry's first helmet out of fiberglass and named it the "500."
-One of their many new retro models is the "Custom 500".
+One of their current retro models is the Custom 500.
 It's DOT and ECE certified, weighs 1200 grams, and has a multi-density liner.
 There are nine different colors available including matte, gloss, and flake finishes.

 Snap-on Face Shields

-When I rode with a 3/4 helmet, I tried using a bubble shield which didn't work for me.
+When I first rode with a 3/4 helmet, I tried using a bubble shield which didn't work for me.
 Because of the curving, it had a distorted vision.
 They also don't flip up, which gave me a confined feeling.
 A flat, flip-up visor doesn't have the distorted vision, and sure is nice to have in case of rain.

-Flip-Up/Convertible Helmets
+Flip-Up/Convertible Helmet

-The modular, or flip-up motorcycle helmet is a hybrid of three-quarter and full-face helmets.
+The modular, or flip-up motorcycle helmet is a hybrid of open-face and full-face helmets.
 Popular with sport-touring riders, modular helmets are not as sturdy as a full-face, and will not have as good ventilation.

 Most flip-up helmets are offered in only one shell size.
 An exception is the Shoei Neotec, which has three.

-Full-Face Helmets
+Full-Face Helmet

 A full face helmet is most commonly worn by sport bike riders and commuters.
 Most are aerodynamically designed, which reduces buffeting from the wind.
 This becomes very important when riding at maximum speeds.